Top 9 Frequently Asked Questions on New York City’s Paid Sick Time Law

 8) What if I have a personal emergency?

-Beginning on July 18, 2018, most workers in New York City will have the right under a separate law to two additional unpaid, job-protected days off per year.
+Most workers in New York City have the right under a separate law to two additional unpaid, job-protected days off per year.
 These days can be used to care for a child under 18; care for a family member or someone who lives with you who has a disability and relies on you for care; attend a legal proceeding or hearing for certain benefits; or for any “sick time” or “safe time” purpose protected under the NYC Earned Safe and Sick Time Act.

 9) What if my employer does not provide me with sick time or fires/punishes me for taking—or trying to take—sick time?
 Where can I get more information about the law and my rights?